Campsite name: Chisos Basin, Big Bend National Park, Texas

-Food: There are limited resources so it is recommended to bring all of your own food.
+Food: There are limited resources so it is recommended to bring all of your own food, here is our recommended camping snack list.
 Bears frequent the campground and all food must be stored in the food storage lockers or in a hard-sided vehicle.
 Trash also must be disposed of in the animal proof bins.
 Any food or coolers must not be left unattended at any time.

 Also located in the Chisos Basin area is the General Store and Visitor Center located half a mile up the hill from the campground.
 If you get sick of your own cooking there is even the Chisos Mountain Lodge which features the only restaurant in Big Bend National Park.